 Briefly about myself: I’m half-German, half-Dutch, grew up in Canada and studied in Paris and Oxford.
 I’ve worked for the Heinrich Böll Foundation in Brussels, been an Associate Research Fellow at the Center for European Policy Studies (CEPS), and written numerous articles, policy papers and op-eds for different outlets.
 From 2009 until February 2017 I have been working for Reinhard Bütikofer, the Co-Chair of the European Green Party and a Member of the European Parliament, and since March 2017 I work in the Strategy Unit at the State Ministry of Baden-Wuerttemberg.
-Writing a blog has been on my mind for many years and this time I decided to put fingertips to keyboard and turn those thoughts into reality.
+In addition, I’m a Member of the Green European Journal’s Editorial Board (www.greeneuropeanjournal.eu).
+Writing a blog has been on my mind for many years and after the Brexit vote I finally decided to put fingertips to keyboard and turn those thoughts into reality.
 Clearly, all views and opinions expressed here are my own.
 I hope it finds your interest.